 Our Club is run for members by members.
-We employ no staff, so we rely entirely on the voluntary effort of members who step forward to help run the Club.
+We employ no staff, so we rely entirely on the voluntary effort of members who make things happen by stepping forward to help run the Club.

 We are a big, active Club, with over 1400 members and a large ski touring programme in Europe and in Scotland.
 About 50 members are involved in running the Club, from supporting the work of the sub-committees to acting as an officer of the Club, such as Treasurer or Membership Secretary.